 - Client Login

 The team at Flourish Wealth Management believes in the importance of giving back to our community.
 Our team members are encouraged to find ways to both engage and make a difference in our community.
-Involvement in local organizations helps our team develop a greater connection with the people and causes that make a difference in the lives of people, including our own team along with the beneficiaries of these charities.
+Involvement in local organizations helps our team develop a greater connection with the people and causes that make a difference in the community.
 These are the organizations we are currently involved with, including some of their upcoming events.
 We hope to see you there!

 Common Hope educates children and empowers families in Guatemala.
 Common Hope believes education is the key to unwinding the cycle of poverty.
 At the same time, they understand a child's success in school depends greatly on his or her family's health, safety, and stability.
 Because of this, they provide programs in four integrated areas: education, health care, housing, and family development.
 Kathy appreciates the holistic focus to the work of Common Hope; she became involved with the organization shortly after adopting her two younger children from Guatemala as a way to give back to a country she cares for deeply.
 She currently serves as Chair of the Executive Board.
 Flourish is a proud sponsor of the annual benefit Noche de Colores.

 The YWCA of Minneapolis is a nonprofit organization founded in 1891 as a member of the national YWCA, the oldest and largest multicultural organization in the world.
 They share a common vision for peace, justice, freedom and dignity for all people.
 The YWCA of Minneapolis strives every day to achieve: